March 12, 2026 (3mo ago)

 Whether you build it yourself with the code examples above, use an open-source tool like Plausible or Umami, or go with a platform that includes analytics natively — the important thing is to stop accepting the performance hit, the data loss, and the legal risk that come with third-party scripts.

-If you want analytics that come built into your deployment platform with zero extra infrastructure, Temps handles it out of the box.
-Deploy your app, add one line of code, and you've got privacy-first analytics running on your own server.
+If you want analytics built into your deployment platform with zero extra infrastructure, Temps handles it out of the box.
+Deploy your app, add one component, and you've got privacy-first analytics running on your own server — included in the same ~$6/mo you'd pay for the hosting.

 curl -fsSL https://temps.sh/install.sh | bash